Putnam County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 403 sqmi, of which 401 sqmi is land and 1.5 sqmi (0.4%) is water.

 The county is part of the greater Cumberland River watershed.
 The southern part of the county is drained by tributaries of the Caney Fork, the northeastern part by tributaries of the Obey River, and the north-central and northwestern parts of the county drain into the Cumberland's Cordell Hull Lake impoundment.
 The sources of two tributaries of the Caney Fork, the Falling Water River and the Calfkiller River, lie near Monterey in the eastern part of the county.

+It is impossible to reach Cumberland Cove and Glade Creek without driving through another county.